 The backfill shall be evenly placed and compacted in lifts not exceeding 300 mm unless otherwise specified.
-The contractor shall strictly monitor the moisture content of the fill and generally ensure that it remains in the range of 85% to 115% of the optimum moisture content as determined in accordance with the latest edition of AS 1289.5.2.1 Methods of Testing Soil for Engineering Purposes - Soil Compaction and Density Tests.
+The contractor shall strictly monitor the moisture content of the fill and generally ensure that it remains in the range of 85% to 115% of the optimum moisture content as determined in accordance with AS 1289.5.2.1.
 The contractor shall be responsible to ensure that all backfill is placed with a moisture content most suited to the specific site and soil conditions.
 Where sand is not available, then the backfill shall be cement stabilised.
 The pavement above the backfill shall be reinstated to the same thickness and composition as the adjacent pavement.